 1. Types of tofu

-There isn’t any fixed rule which types of tofu in the recipe.
-You can use any kind that you prefer, very much like choosing pasta to cook with a creamy sauce.
+There isn’t any fixed rule about which types of tofu are in the recipe.
+You can use any kind you prefer, like choosing pasta to cook with a creamy sauce.
 However, it is easier to handle tofu with a firm texture, as it is not so easy to break into pieces.
 You may have other choices at where you stay.
 Do explore and look at the results with different types of tofu.

 2. Steam and braise the tofu with minced pork (alternative method)

-Since tofu has already cooked when you purchase, some restaurants in Malaysia serve the tofu chilled, with the hot meat sauce as the topping right before serving.
-There is an incredible feeling when you bite the hot sauce and cold tofu at the same time.
+Since tofu has already been cooked when you purchase, some restaurants in Malaysia serve the tofu chilled, with the hot meat sauce as the topping right before serving.
+There is an incredible feeling when you simultaneously bite the hot sauce and cold tofu.

 Note that water in the tofu will keep seeping out from the cold tofu.
-Pour away the water on the plate before adding the meat sauce so that it is served undiluted.
+Pour away the water on the plate before adding the meat sauce to be served undiluted.

 Mapo tofu is one typical example of braised tofu.
-You can check out my mapo tofu recipe for the detailed explanation.
+You can check out my mapo tofu recipe for a detailed explanation.

 To prepare mapo tofu, braise the tofu with the meat sauce rather than using it as the topping.
 The tofu is usually cut into smaller cubes and mixed with the sauce.
 As a result, the tofu will often break down into smaller pieces due to mixing it with the sauce.
-The flavor of the meat sauce will absorb by the tofu.
+In addition, the flavor of the meat sauce will absorb by the tofu.

 3. Other common ingredients

-Some other common ingredients for the tofu with minced pork recipe include fermented soybean paste and broad bean paste, both render a much stronger savory taste.
+Some other common ingredients for the tofu with minced pork recipe include fermented soybean paste and broad bean paste, which render a much stronger savory taste.

-Other commonly used ingredients are dry Chinese mushrooms, Chinese pickles, and french beans.
+Other ingredients are dry Chinese mushrooms, pickles, and french beans.

 I like to include some Chinese pickles, which will give a sharp contrast to the subtle taste of the meat.
 As for the French beans, it provides a crunchy feeling and freshness to the dish.